HoumanPashaei/NTLMBruteForcer/README.md

 ---

-## 📄 License
+## ❤️ Contributions

-MIT License
+Pull requests are welcome!
+Feel free to fork and improve this script.

 ---

-## 👨‍💻 Author

-Made with ❤️ by [Your Name or GitHub Handle]
-Feel free to contribute or open issues!